The Trail Beyond: Plot

 Rod tells Wabi the map LaRoque has is a fake and he has the real one.
 He, Wabi and the Mountie escape and follow the real map.
 The Mountie says Rod and Wabi are under arrest, but Rod says that they are still going after the mine.
 At the mine they find a lot of gold, and proof that Felice is a lost girl that Rod has been looking for all along.
 Wabi knew the truth but didn't want to lose Felice, though now he realizes she doesn't love him.

 Rob, Wabi and the Mountie head back to the store by canoe, followed by LaRoque and his men who have realized their map is a fake.
 The Mountie is shot, but Rod tips LaRoque and his men out of their canoe.
 The Mountie almost goes over a waterfall, but Rod saves him.
 He and Wabi take the Mountie back to the store.
 They discover LaRoque and his whole gang are going to attack.
-The Mountie deputizes Rod to go to the nearest poolice station for help.
+The Mountie deputizes Rod to go to the nearest police station for help.
 George and Wabi discover that Benoit has taken most of their ammunition.

 The gang attacks Wabinosh House, during which Marie sneaks some gold from the safe and gives it to LaRaoque before being captured.
 The Mounties arrive and capture the gang while Rod chases after LaRoque, followed by a Mountie, who eventually kills LaRoque.
-Rod and Wabi are exonerated when it turns out the card sharp wasn't killed after all.
+The card sharp wasn't killed in the card game fight and exonerated Wabi when he regained consciousness.
+Rob and Wabi are free from arrest.
+Wabi waves goodbye as Felice and Rob leave together by canoe to return and meet her uncle.